cliffnyendwe/award/README.md

-# Instagram
+# AWARD

 By Cliff Nyendwe, 17/12/2018

 # Django admin username

 Use the username below to get into my admin
 * cliff

 ### Django admin password

 This is my password
 * cliff123

 # Description

-Instagram is an application where users can view their images/photos once they havve created an account,logged in and .
+Awward is an application that enables users after signing up and logging in to view and see different projects.

 # Features